 computer and made in

-motion at its full use of
+motion at a full 24

 Its innovative computer